S Corp filing: what small business owners need to know

 Step Three: Filing the S Election

 It’s ok if this part of the S Corp filing process feels intimidating.
-Whether you are starting a new business or converting your existing business to an S Corp, Block Advisors Business Formation can take the paperwork off your hands to relieve some of the stress of S Corp filing.
+Whether you are starting a new business or converting an existing business to an S Corp, Block Advisors can take the paperwork off your hands to relieve some of the stress of your S Corp filing requirement.

-S Corporations must file a business tax return with the IRS each year.
+S Corporations must file a business tax return with the IRS each tax year.
 IRS Form 1120S must be completed and submitted by the business tax deadline each year—usually March 15th for calendar year tax filers.
-Following the tax return, S Corporations must provide each shareholder with a Schedule K-1 form, which allows shareholders to report income from the business on their personal tax returns.
-You must also complete quarterly tax filings and payroll tax filings
+Following the tax return, S Corporations must provide each shareholder with a Schedule K-1 form, allowing them to report S Corporation income on their personal tax returns.
+You must also complete quarterly tax filings and payroll tax filings.

-If you’re still evaluating your options, schedule time with a Block Advisors Small Business Certified Tax Pro.
-A Block Advisor expert can help you learn more about how changing your business structure may impact your tax situation.
+If you’re still evaluating your options, schedule time with a Block Advisors small business certified tax pro.
+A Block Advisors expert can help you learn more about how changing your business structure may impact your tax situation.
 Already have an S Corp?
 Schedule a meeting with a tax pro to confirm you’re checking off all of the S Corp tax requirements.
-We can help you ensure you’re getting every credit and deduction that you qualify for.
+We can ensure you get every tax credit and deduction you qualify for.

 Block Advisors by H&R Block logo